 Some threats reinstall themselves if you don't delete their core files.
 We recommend downloading SpyHunter to remove harmful programs for you.
 This may save you hours and ensure you don't harm your system by deleting the wrong files.

-- If there are other questionable extensions that you don’t want, remove them as well.
+- If you find other unfamiliar extensions that you haven’t installed or approved, remove them too.

 WARNING!
 READ CAREFULLY BEFORE PROCEEDING!